NHTI Library Mission Statement

 Rules for Usage of NHTI Computer Facilities: the Library

-The NHTI Library is an academic, regulated library for use by NHTI students, faculty and staff only, and in addition to the following rules, lab users are expected to comply with the Computer Usage Policy.
+The NHTI Library is an academic, regulated teaching library for use by NHTI students, faculty and staff only, and in addition to the following rules, lab/computer users are expected to comply with the NHTI Computer Usage Policy.

-- Students must be prepared to show valid NHTI student ID when requested by Lab Monitor, NHTI Security or other NHTI staff.
+- Students must be prepared to show valid NHTI student ID when requested by NHTI Security, NHTI Library staff or other NHTI staff.

 - The Library and Instructional lab are study and learning environments in a teaching Library.
 Please be considerate of other students' rights by being quiet.
 Patrons are asked to silence cell phones throughout the Library - conversations should be taken out of the Library.